geropl/github-mcp-go/memory-bank/progress.md

 2. Only then move to the next test case
 3. Start with "happy path" test cases before error cases

-Current focus: Implement the remaining test cases for pull request operations following the detailed testing plan
+Current focus: Implement tests for repository operations and file operations

 ## Next Milestone

-**Milestone 2: Complete Pull Request Testing**
+**Milestone 2: Complete Repository and File Operations Testing**
-- Implement all 25 test cases for pull request operations
+- Implement tests for all repository operations tools
-- Ensure all pull request operations are thoroughly tested
+- Implement tests for all file operations tools
 - Follow the iterative approach outlined in the testing documentation

 Target Completion: TBD